ericoporto/ags-manual-wiki/SystemLimits.md

 - unlimited loops per view
 - unlimited frames per loop
 - unlimited custom properties

+To ensure the pathfinder always works, your walkable areas should always be at least 3 pixels wide.

 We are working on removing existing limitations in the AGS, so some of the remaining restrictions might be loosened or eliminated in the